unahouExosite/docs/rpc/README.md

 ##recordbatch

-Records a list of historical entries to the resources specified.
-This is a more compact way of writing to multiple resources compared with combining multiple `record` calls into a single request.
+Records a list of historical entries to the resource specified.
+This is a more compact way of recording multiple points compared with combining multiple `record` calls into a single request.

 ```